java-json-tools/json-schema-validator/README.md

 ## Read me first

-The license of this project is LGPLv3 or later.
-See file src/main/resources/LICENSE for the full text.
+This project, as of version 2.1.8, is licensed under both LGPLv3 and ASL 2.0.
+See file LICENSE for more details.
+Versions 2.1.7 and lower are licensed under LGPLv3 only.

 This implementation has complete validation support for the latest draft (v4) and the previous draft (v3).
 More generally, it has quite an [extensive list of